gosooners345/ConfessionSearchApp2/README.md

 ConfessionSearchApp2
 Author: Brandon Guerin
-Project Languages: Kotlin, Java
+Project Languages: Kotlin
 Purpose: Android App using Historic Reformed Confessions, Catechisms and Creeds for searching topics within Christianity.
 Used to be a C# application.
 This is the official repo of the application.
 Project is live and active on the Google Play Store.

 Minimum version supported is Android Nougat 7.0.